-In our second session we explored where she might be developmentally challenged.
-The truth is she was living a charmed life thus far in her career.
-So we turned our attention to her future.
+In our second coaching session we explored where she might be developmentally challenged.
+The truth is she was living a charmed life thus far in her career; so we turned our attention to her future.

 “So Katie, what do you think happened to Joanna?
 How did someone with so much obvious talent and success miss the mark so badly?’

-She contemplated the question for a few moments before she spoke.
+She contemplated the question for a few moments before answering.
 “Bad judgment,” she stated with simplicity and clarity.

 “And why might that be?”
 I prodded further.
 I could immediately see this root cause question was stretching her.

 “Poor advice?”
-Katie guessed, then chuckled at herself.
+Katie guessed, then laughed at herself.